ivanbgd/Rope-Data-Structure/README.md

 Implementation of a data structure that can store a string and efficiently cut a part (a substring) of this string and insert it in a different position.
-This implementation only processes a given string.
+The current implementation only processes a given string.
 It doesn't support inserting of new characters in the string.

 https://en.wikipedia.org/wiki/Rope_(data_structure)